underthehai/tp/docs/UserGuide.md

 ### 1. Moving an Activity (L)

 Moves an activity at a given index from the wishlist to a travel plan at a given index.
-The moved activity will be deleted from the wish list. <br/>
+The moved activity will be deleted from the wishlist. <br/>
-*This command can only be called when the directory is at the wishlist.* Use `goto -wishlist` first.
+This command can only be called when the directory is at the wishlist.
+Use `goto -wishlist` first.

 Format: `move ACTIVITY_INDEX TRAVELPLAN_INDEX`